 However, you can replace the steam wand with some that you might find to be more convenient to use, such as the Rancilio Silvia manual steam wand.
 The Rancilio Silvia wand is also great for making latte art.

-The Rancilio Silvia is a machine that’s been upgraded throughout the years, hence it’s great overall performance today.
+The Rancilio Silvia is a machine that’s been upgraded throughout the years.
+The machine has been proven to perform great over and over again and it deserves to be titled a ‘Premium Pick’ on our list of best espresso machines under $1000.
 The handle on this machine’s portafilter has been improved to be more hand-friendly which makes it easier to use.
 Furthermore, the heating element of the boiler on the Silvia was made of copper in the past, and today it is made of stainless steel.
 The stainless steel can protect the boiler from burning out if the machine ever happens to run dry by accident.

 Another thing that’s been upgraded on the Silvia is the steam wand.
 While in the past the steam wand on the machine could move only left and right, today you can froth your milk by moving the wand in the direction that you want.
 Of course, the Silvia makes great milk foam which goes well with the espresso that the machine brews.